StRobertCHSCS/final-project-darvitu/README.md

 ### GAMEPLAY INSTRUCTIONS

 #### CONTROLS
 Player will move the character around the screen using the arrow keys.
-A short attack will be made by the character when pressing space and it is possible to spam the attack with no cooldown
+A short attack will be made by the character when pressing space and it is possible to spam the attack with no cooldown.
+Press P at any time to pause the game, DELETE to exit the game, and ENTER to continue to the next level.

 #### MECHANICS